 Things to do in Uganda: ‘The Pearl of Africa’ all in one

-Uganda is a little piece of paradise on earth, a rare find.
+What are top things to do in Uganda ?, this is a little piece of paradise on earth, flagged as the Pearl of Africa, a rare Safari destination to find.
 Authentic Africa with all its beauty, vastness and raw wilderness in one single country.

 Wilderness Safari in Savannah

-Kidepo Valley National park is the rising star of remote and untouched safari destinations in Africa. located in the far northeast corner of the Karamoja region, is Uganda’s most magnificent wilderness.
+Kidepo Valley National Park is one of the top things in Uganda you must have on your on your Bucket list, the rising star of remote and untouched safari destinations in Africa. located in the far northeast corner of the Karamoja region, is Uganda’s most magnificent wilderness.
 You will also discover Africa’s most scenic safari and award-winning national park.
 Herds of elephants, buffalo, zebra and giraffes, and countless antelope roam the savannah against the mountains of Kenya in the back.
 Hyenas, lions, cheetahs, and leopards roam this remote.
 Experience the traditional life of Karimajong warriors in a Karimojong village.
 You could opt to learn to dance with the warriors.

 Murchison Falls National Park, Uganda’s largest is dominated by the mighty Victoria Nile, which bisects the park via a seven-meter-wide rocky cleft before dropping 43 meters over the Western edge of the Albertine Rift.
 Offering river cruises, game viewing drives and guided walks, it ranks as one of the most exciting wildlife experiences Africa has to offer and is the place to see hippos and crocodiles.